Home

 View of Collegio (left) and Palazzo (right) Capranica

-The Capranica were a family from Capranica Prenestina, a small town near Palestrina, which at the time belonged to the Colonna; Pope Martin V Colonna appointed Domenico Capranica cardinal in 1423; after Domenico's death in 1458 Pope Pius II appointed his brother Angelo cardinal.
+The Pantagati were a family from Capranica Prenestina, a small town near Palestrina, which at the time belonged to the Colonna; in 1423 Pope Martin V Colonna appointed Domenico Pantagati cardinal who chose to be called after his hometown; after Domenico's death in 1458 Pope Pius II appointed his brother Angelo cardinal in 1460.
 Domenico started the construction of the family palace which he bequeathed to his brother under the condition that it should also house a college for the education of the young who chose an ecclesiastical career.
 Angelo preferred to enlarge the building in order to provide his residence and the college with separate entrances and facilities.

 (left) Façade; (right) details of the decoration; the clothes hanging from the flaming vase are swaddling clothes, a reference to the orphans who were brought up in the adjoining building

 A church was built on this site in the Vth century at the expense of a Cyrus, after whom the church was called "a Cyro" (built by Cyrus), thus leading to its current name, Aquiro.
-For a certain period however it was known as Chiesa degli Orfanelli because from 1540 the building to the right of the church housed Collegio Salviati, an institution for the care and education of orphans.
+It was also known as Chiesa degli Orfanelli because from 1540 to the XIXth century the building to the right of the church housed Collegio Salviati, an institution for the care and education of orphans.
 The medieval church was rebuilt between 1590 and 1774 when the façade was completed by Pietro Camporese.
-The interior of the church was entirely redesigned in 1866, but it retains some baroque tombs such as the fine Monument to Archbishop Carlo di Montecatini by Domenico Guidi.
+The interior of the church was entirely redesigned in 1866, but it retains some baroque tombs, e.g. the fine Monument to Archbishop Carlo di Montecatini by Domenico Guidi and a few interesting paintings.

 In a narrow street near S. Maria in Aquiro a broken cipollino column projects from Collegio Salviati; according to tradition it was cut by Roland, the chief paladin of Emperor Charlemagne, in the vain attempt to destroy Durendal (the name of his sword).
 The event is remembered in the name of the street.
 The broken column and the piece of wall unearthed in the opposite building belonged to a temple dedicated by Emperor Hadrian to Matidia, his mother-in-law, and niece of Emperor Trajan.
-Hadrian most likely decided to erect a temple to his mother-in-law to stress his links with Trajan, as there were doubts about him having actually being adopted as successor by Trajan.
-In the same neighbourhood Hadrian built a temple to himself and rebuilt the Pantheon.
+Hadrian most likely decided to erect a temple to his mother-in-law to stress his links with Trajan, as there were doubts about him having actually being adopted as successor by the latter.
+In the same neighbourhood Hadrian rebuilt the Pantheon and eventually Emperor Antoninus Pius dedicated a temple to him.

-(left) Façade; (centre) bell tower; (right) box for signalling sick travellers
+(left) Façade; (centre) Romanesque bell tower; (right) box for communicating the names of sick travellers

-The church is named after the Cupellari, manufacturers of small barrels used for storing water, who had their shops in the area.
+The church is named after the Cupellari, manufacturers of small barrels used for storing water, who had their workshops in the area.
 With the new aqueducts built by Pope Sixtus V and Pope Paul V this trade was abandoned, but the name is still associated with a church, a street and a square.
-The church was almost entirely rebuilt in the XVIIIth century with the design of Carlo De Dominicis and it was entrusted with a confraternity in charge of assisting sick travellers.
+The church was almost entirely redesigned by Carlo De Dominicis in the XVIIIth century and it was entrusted with a brotherhood in charge of assisting sick travellers.
 A sort of mail box on the side wall of the church retains the 1750 inscription inviting (or rather requiring) the innkeepers to provide the names of their guests needing assistance.
-Inside you can see the fine Monument to Cardinal Giorgio Spinola by Bernardino Ludovisi.
 Since 1913 S. Salvatore alle Coppelle is the church of the Romanian community in Rome.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: